vekatze/neut/book/src/contribution.md

 ## Improving the Compiler

+- Find bugs and report them on GitHub (and hopefully create PRs)

+## Improving the World

-- Write a library and release it
+- Write libraries and release them (the most important thing)